Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Model reduction procedure

 are elements of a coupling matrix arising from the boundary condition at $x=1$: examination of \cref{eq:ROM} indicates that this boundary coupling also contributes the the ROM's overall mass and stiffness properties.
 Note that, like the original system, the ROM does not have proportional damping, so it also fails to be diagonalizable.
 Similar calculations yield systems of ODEs for models A and B.

-To this point, our procedure has employed a relatively straightforward implementation of standard POD; we now select the dimension $P$ of the reduced order model (ROM) using the energy closure criterion \cite{Bhattacharyya_2020,Bhattacharyya_2022}, summarized briefly here.
+To this point, our procedure has employed a relatively straightforward implementation of standard POD.
+However, instead of the conventional approach described in \cref{eq:e_k} to select the reduced order model (ROM) dimension $P$, we here adopt the energy closure criterion \cite{Bhattacharyya_2020,Bhattacharyya_2022}, summarized below.

 $P$ is chosen to ensure that the subspace spanning $\{\widehat{\psi}_i(x)\}_{i=1}^P$ is closed with respect to energy flowing in and out of it, to within a specified numerical tolerance.
 This approach provides a physics-based explanation for why a given dimension is needed in a way that mere examination of the total variance cannot.